usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

   </import>
 ```

-Here we can see the `<import>` element inside an example OSCAL Profile.
+Here we can see the `<import>` element inside an example OSCAL profile.

 {{% /tab %}}
 {{% tab %}}